pressbooks/reusable-workflows/README.md

 This reusable workflow automatically generates and commits machine-readable translation files to any PR branches which update the .po files in that repository.

+* prepare-release.yml

+This reusable workflow would open Release Candidate PRs and bump versions on required files defined inside (release-please-config.json) in each repo, this also will tag and release a new version with an artifact attached when the pull request gets merged.

 ### How to use a required workflow

 1. Create a workflow in this repo